 D.C. is an expensive city, especially for interns.
 To help with living expenses, each Fellow will receive a $5,000 stipend (minus taxes), paid housing, and a travel stipend (amounts will vary depending on where Fellows are traveling from).

-In past years Fellows have also been offered the opportunity to attend and speak at frank during the spring following their summer Fellowship. frank is a national conference hosted at the University Florida that brings together professionals from across the social change spectrum to discuss fresh research, insights and news pertaining to the field of public interest communications.
+In past years Fellows have also been offered the opportunity to attend and speak at frank during the spring following their summer Fellowship. frank is a national conference hosted at the University of Florida that brings together professionals from across the social change spectrum to discuss fresh research, insights, and news pertaining to the field of public interest communications.